itsBocchi/Pupper-compiler/PROP.md

 newwurd is wurd
 anotherwurd is wurd
 now anotherwurd =  times
-now w is great things come to you but only if you say be safe good doggo now newwurd=get together w and x now newwurd=get together newwurd and anotherwurd bark newwurd
+now w = great things come to you but only if you say be safe good doggo now newwurd=get together w and x now newwurd=get together newwurd and anotherwurd bark newwurd